Data Warehouse Manager Salary

 Popular Skills for Data Warehouse Manager

-Survey results show that Data Warehouse Managers use a fair number of skills.
-Most notably, skills in Database Management & Reporting, Business Intelligence, Project Management, and PL/SQL are correlated to pay that is above average, with boosts between 8 percent and 9 percent.
-It is often found that people who know Business Intelligence are also skilled in Microsoft SQL Server.
-Skill sets containing Database Management & Reporting also tend to include Project Management and SQL.
+Survey results suggest that Data Warehouse Managers put a wide range of professional skills to use.
+Most notably, skills in Database Management & Reporting, Business Intelligence, PL/SQL, and Project Management are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
+Those proficient in Database Management & Reporting are, more often than not, also skilled in Project Management and SQL.
+Those proficient in Business Intelligence are, more often than not, also skilled in Microsoft SQL Server.

 Pay by Experience Level for Data Warehouse Manager